Bayfield Energy to merge with Trinity Exploration

-(Reuters) - Oil and gas company Bayfield Energy Holdings Plc BEH.L said it would merge with privately owned Trinity Exploration & Production Ltd, in a reverse takeover of the London-listed company.
+Oct 15 (Reuters) - Oil and gas company Bayfield Energy Holdings Plc said it would merge with privately owned Trinity Exploration & Production Ltd, in a reverse takeover of the London-listed company.

 Bayfield, which has interests in Trinidad and Tobago and South Africa, said each Trinity share would receive about 7,478 new ordinary shares of Bayfield.